totemo/watson/README.md

     /w help

+### The Cursor

+The currently selected edit or position is shown as a magenta 3-D crosshair.
+A position can be selected using the query tool of the logging plugin, irrespective of whether any results are returned.
+If the currently selected position corresponds to a block edited by a player, then a dashed magenta line will be drawn to the edit that preceded it (if Watson has that edit in its memory).

+The current selection is automatically changed when a new query result is received in chat, if you teleport to an ore deposit using "/w tp" or if you use the logging plugin's teleport-to-edit command (e.g. "/lb tp 1").

+Watson can move the cursor through consecutive edits that it has seen in query results, using configurable keys (they default to Alt+SCROLL_UP and Alt+SCROLL_DOWN).
+You can also teleport to the current cursor using a configurable key (which defaults to Alt+MOUSE_LEFT).

 ### Viewing Ore Deposits

 Watson groups adjacent destructions of ore blocks into ore deposits.
 Here, "adjacent" includes blocks up to 1 block away along all three cardinal axes simultaneously.
 Ore deposits are assigned numeric labels starting at 1 and increasing in time.
 All diamonds are numbered first, then emeralds, then iron, gold, lapis, redstone, coal and finally quartz.
 Thus, if the coordinates of 5 diamond deposits and 10 iron deposits have been retrieved from the LogBlock database, the diamond deposits will be numbered from 1 to 5, with 1 being the oldest diamond, and the iron deposits will be numbered from 6 to 15, with 6 being the oldest iron deposit.